flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/documents-plugin-setup/documents-plugin-setup.md

 ### Custom font path for PDF templates

-Set the `FLOWX_PDF_GENERATION_FONT_PATH` config to select the font used for generating documents based on PDF templates.
+Set the `FLOWX_HTML_TEMPLATES_PDF_FONT_PATHS` config to select the font used for generating documents based on PDF templates.

-### Custom font paths for HTML templates
+### Custom font paths for PDF templates

-If you want to use specific fonts in your HTML templates, override the `FLOWX_HTML_TEMPLATES_FONT_PATHS` config.
+If you want to use specific fonts in your PDF templates, override the `FLOWX_HTML_TEMPLATES_PDF_FONT_PATHS` config.
 By default, Calibri and DejaVuSans are available fonts.

-After making these configurations, the fonts will be available for use within HTML templates.
+After making these configurations, the fonts will be available for use within PDF templates.

 ### Logging